learn-tdd-in/learntdd.in/react/index.md

 Expected to find content: ‘New message’ but never did.
 ```

-We no longer get the `onSave` error--now we're back to the same assertion failure, because we're still not displaying the message.
+We no longer get the `onSend` error--now we're back to the same assertion failure, because we're still not displaying the message.
 But we're a step closer!

 ## A List